NewtonKelvin/suporte-web/README.md

 - [**Json web token:**](https://www.npmjs.com/package/jsonwebtoken) An implementation of JSON Web Tokens.
 - [**BCrypt:**](https://www.npmjs.com/package/bcrypt) A library to help you hash passwords.
 - [**Axios:**](https://axios-http.com/ptbr/docs/intro) Axios is a promise-based HTTP Client for node.js and the browser.
 It is isomorphic (= it can run in the browser and nodejs with the same codebase).
 On the server-side it uses the native node.js http module, while on the client (browser) it uses XMLHttpRequests.
+- [**Cypress:**](https://www.cypress.io/) Cypress is a next generation front end testing tool built for the modern web.
+We address the key pain points developers and QA engineers face when testing modern applications.

 ## Tarefas